Quantum Error Correction with Superpositions of Squeezed Fock States

 { {We emphasize that binomial codes can be designed to satisfy the KL conditions for the same error set as our proposed code.
 The result is a high-order code involving superpositions up to Fock state $\vert 10 \rangle$.
 Whereas these codes offer an error correction performance comparable to ours, they are experimentally challenging due to their reliance on multiple high-Fock components~\cite{Michael2016Jul}.} So far, experiments have only realized the lowest-order binomial code with superpositions up to Fock state $\vert 4 \rangle$, which are limited to correcting single-photon loss~\cite{Hu2019May}.
 In contrast, encodings within low-Fock subspaces such as Fock states $\vert 1 \rangle$ and $\vert 3 \rangle$ are well established experimentally~\cite{Wang2022Jun,Sayrin2011Sep,Krastanov2021Jan}.
 Our code builds on this subspace, requiring only an additional squeezing operation for codeword preparation.
 This results in a preparation process that is experimentally more accessible—even simpler than that of the lowest-order binomial codes—while offering enhanced error correction.
 Consequently, our code combines improved performance with high experimental feasibility. }

 {\it Conclusion.}---We introduced a squeezed bosonic code that robustly corrects for both single-photon loss and dephasing in continuous-variable quantum systems under experimentally feasible conditions.
-Exploiting the infinite-dimensional Hilbert space of bosonic modes, our code features error-correcting capabilities that scale exponentially with the squeezing amplitude [$\propto \exp(-7r)$] while maintaining orthogonal codewords at all squeezing levels.
-As a result, the error-correcting performance improves exponentially with the degree of squeezing, theoretically enabling arbitrarily precise error correction as \( r \to \infty \).
-Building on this framework, we developed measurement-based and autonomous QEC protocols and provide an analytical description of the required recovery operations.
+Exploiting the infinite-dimensional Hilbert space of bosonic modes, our code features error-correcting capabilities that scale exponentially with the squeezing amplitude [$\propto \exp(-7r)$] while maintaining orthogonal codewords at all squeezing levels. {As a result, the QEC performance improves exponentially with the squeezing for the error set $\mathbf{E}$, enabling high QEC efficiency at relatively low squeezing.
+Moreover, the code applies equally when $\hat{a}$ is replaced by $\hat{a}^\dagger$, which satisfies the same error-correction conditions. } Building on this framework, we developed measurement-based and autonomous QEC protocols and provide an analytical description of the required recovery operations.
 Our analysis establishes that these QEC schemes can be implemented in a bosonic mode coupled to a qutrit.
-This new code represents a substantial advancement over previous continuous-variable bosonic qubit encodings for quantum computation.
+In conclusion, this new code represents a substantial advancement over previous continuous-variable bosonic qubit encodings for quantum computation.

-{\it Acknowledgments}--- F.N. is supported in part by: the Japan Science and Technology Agency (JST) [via the CREST Quantum Frontiers program Grant No. JPMJCR24I2, the Quantum Leap Flagship Program (Q-LEAP), and the Moonshot R\&D Grant Number JPMJMS2061], and the Office of Naval Research (ONR) Global (via Grant No. N62909-23-1-2074).
+{\it Acknowledgments}--- F.N. is supported in part by the Japan Science and Technology Agency (JST) [via the CREST Quantum Frontiers program Grant No. JPMJCR24I2, the Quantum Leap Flagship Program (Q-LEAP), the Moonshot R\&D Grant Number JPMJMS256E, and the ASPIRE program (Grant Number JPMJAP2513)], and the Office of Naval Research (ONR) Global (via Grant No. N62909-23-1-2074).
 C.G. was partly supported by a RIKEN Incentive Research Project Grant.

+\textit{Data} availability—The data supporting the findings of this study are available from the author upon reasonable request.